mafortin/GOUHFI/README.md

 ## How was GOUHFI developed?

-GOUHFI is a fully automatic, contrast- and resolution-agnostic, DL-based brain segmentation tool optimized for Ultra-High Field MRI (UHF-MRI), while also demonstrating strong performance at 3T compared to other well-established techniques.
+GOUHFI is a fully automatic, contrast- and resolution-agnostic, DL-based brain segmentation tool optimized for Ultra-High Field MRI (UHF-MRI), while also demonstrating strong performance at 1.5T/3T compared to other well-established techniques.

 Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg) and a state-of-the-art 3D U-Net with Residual Encoders from the [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet) framework, GOUHFI is able to handle various contrasts, resolutions and even field strengths without requiring fine-tuning or retraining.
 Tested on multiple datasets, it showed high accuracy and impressive robustness to noise and inhomogeneities, making it a valuable tool for neuroscientists working at both 3T and UHF-MRI.

 For more details on how GOUHFI was developed, please refer to the corresponding [paper](https://direct.mit.edu/imag/article/doi/10.1162/IMAG.a.960/133411/GOUHFI-a-novel-contrast-and-resolution-agnostic) published in Imaging Neuroscience.

+More recently, we released a major update under the name **GOUHFI 2.0**.
+This new version retains the original subcortical segmentation approach, based on the same domain randomization principles, but benefits from an improved and expanded training dataset.
+In addition, **GOUHFI 2.0** introduces cortical parcellation and Total Intracranial Volume (TIV) estimation, enabling independent normalized volumetric analyses.
+Further details about the developement of GOUHFI 2.0 will be provided in an accompanying [ArXiv publication]() [**to be released shortly**].

 ![GOUHFI](figs/fig-readme.png)